Documentation

 --no-color

 Disables ANSI color codes in output.
-Use this when piping output to a file, running in a CI environment that does not support colors, or when your terminal renders escape codes as raw text.
+Use this when piping output to a file, running in a CI environment that doesn't render colors, or when your terminal renders escape codes as raw text.

 # Pipe output to a file without color codes